robenkleene/collections/cards/music-theory.md

 - **In music theory, what is a stave?** The lines representing pitches
 - **In music theory, what is a clef?** The symbol that determines the pitch of the lines in the stave
-- **In music theory, what is an accidental?** A note that isn't in the scale
 - **In music theory, what is measure?** The rhythmic grouping of notes
 - **In music theory, what is a bar?** A synonym for measure
 - **In music theory, what are barlines?** The lines between measures

 ## Meta

-- **In music theory, what do the top and bottom numbers in a time signature mean?** The top number is the number of beats per measure, and the bottom number is the note division that's considered one beat.
+- **In music theory, what do the top and bottom numbers in a time signature mean?** Beats per measure over note that's one beat.
-- **In music theory, what is a compound time signature?** A time signature that can be counted multiple ways, usually in reference to groups of three eighth notes
+- **In music theory, what is a compound time signature?** A time signature that's multiple ways to count (usually in groups of three eighth notes)

 ## Notes